 This will also be a time for me to respond to enquiries and any concerns clients may have.

 The counselling venue in Rothwell is in the town centre.
 There is a lift for those with mobility issues.
 Plenty of accessible free car parking can be found nearby.

 In Norwich and Wymondham, sessions take place in the town centre.
-There are free car parking facilities are very close by.
+There are free car parking facilities close by.

 Sessions are generally 50 minutes, once a week.

 I am fluent in French and so also welcome clients who feel more comfortable in this language.

 - Postgraduate Counselling Diploma - University of East Anglia - BACP accredited course (training in the Person Centred Approach, including a component in Focusing)